jwe4ec/ncats-r03/README.md

 `1_define_functions.R` defines functions for use in later scripts.

 `2_compute_scores.R` imports the MDIB datasets from `data/mdib/bot_cleaned`.
-It cleans the data, scores selected scales, and outputs scored datasets to `data/mdib/scored` and lists of each scale's items to `data/mdib/helper`.
+It cleans the data, scores selected scales, and outputs scored datasets to `data/mdib/scored` and a list of each scale's items to `data/mdib/helper`.

 `3_run_mdib_analyses.R` imports the scored MDIB datasets, runs the analyses below, and outputs results to `results/mdib`.
 - TODO